pombredanne/launchpad-3/configs/README.txt

     >>> config.librarian.download_port
     58000

-You can learn more about canonical.config in the doctest located at
+You can learn more about lp.services.config in the doctest located at

     lib/canonical/launchpad/doc/canonical-config.txt